-So, does it make any sense that many of us spend so much of our
+So, does it make any sense that many of us spend so much of our valuable time, thoughts, means, and energies in pursuit of prestige or worldly goods or to be entertained by the newest and coolest electronic gadgets?

 The Lord has put before us the divine promise that "whoso is faithful unto the obtaining these two priest-hoods, . . . magnifying their calling,